There are several enhancements to content targeted at players at level 99. Much of this content is open-world and allows for both solo and group play.

 Players under the effect of Sanction will earn Imperial Standing and NMs defeated will generate a large amount of Imperial Standing.

-Players can use their Imperial Standing to purchase Mog Locker subscriptions, Imperial currency, fast tracks, Rem’s Tales pages, and, soon, the ability to upgrade level 75-era versions of the Salvage and Nyzul Isle armor sets to i119!
+Players can use their Imperial Standing to purchase Mog Locker subscriptions, Imperial currency, and fast tracks.

 In addition, these mobs provide a good amount of limit points and gil for those farming for master quests or capping limit points.